 Transfer credits and exemption from required courses should be discussed with the student's advisor as soon as possible after starting the program.
+In addition to consulting with the student's advisor, students who are planning to transfer or share credits with other (current or previous) degrees should consult with Office of Student Affairs.
 No more than six credits may be granted toward the completion of the requirements for a master's degree for work completed at another accredited graduate institution.
 No more than 24 credits may be accepted for a master's degree awarded by another institution to meet the credit requirements for the Ph.D. degree.
 In recognition of graduate study beyond the master's degree successfully completed elsewhere, no more than 12 additional credits may be accepted at the time of admission to meet the minimum credit requirement.
-Exemption from GSPH core courses or departmental required courses is entirely separate from transfer credit, and requires permission of the course instructor.
+Exemption from Pitt Public Health core courses or departmental required courses is entirely separate from transfer credit, and requires permission of the course instructor.